 Diversifying for risk requires us to figure out risks inherent in each of our investments and then selecting other investments that actively hedge against these risks.
 For example, financial assets can be selected to hedge and diversify away the interest rate risks elsewhere in the portfolio.

 However, there is such a thing as overdiversification.
 The consensus among most financial experts is that once you hold 20 well-diversified stocks, you have diversified away as much risk as you possibly can.
 After that, each added stock won’t do much to lower your risk.
-Overdiversification likely won’t cause you huge losses or significant problems, but it can inhibit the better-performing stocks from truly giving you a return, since they are negated by those that are lower.
+Overdiversification likely won’t cause you huge losses or significant problems, but it can inhibit the better-performing stocks from truly giving you a return (See: are you dangerously diversified?), since they are negated by those that are lower.
 You may not lose a lot from overdiversification, but you probably won’t make large gains, either.

 All in all, diversification is a powerful tool for investments and mitigating risk.
 Be careful to select not only a number of stocks, but ones that are spread across different sectors and industries.
 Don’t expect to eliminate all risk – after all, there is some risk that is simply part of the market – but be confident that wise diversification choices will significantly help your chances and boost your returns!